alex/recipes/drinks/hot-chocolate.rst

 Instructions
 ------------

 #.
-Put 3 large teaspoon of cocoa in sauce pan.
+Put 1.5 teaspoons of cocoa in sauce pan.
 #.
-Add 1.5 teaspoons of sugar to sauce pan.
+Add 3 rounded teaspoons of sugar to sauce pan.
 #.
 Shake/stir until mixed well.
 #.
 Shake whipping cream and add 3 teaspoons to pan.
 #.
 Turn heat on to low on stove.